MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 Your users must do the following steps.
 For the specific user experience, go to [enroll the device](../user-help/enroll-your-device-in-intune-ios.md).

 1. Go to the Apple App Store, and [install the Intune Company Portal app](../user-help/sign-in-to-the-company-portal.md).
-2. Open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
+2. Open the Company Portal app, and sign in with their work or school account (`user@contoso.com`).
 After they sign in, your enrollment profile applies to the device.

     Users might have to enter more information.
 For more specific steps, go to [enroll the device](../user-help/enroll-your-device-in-intune-ios.md).